Arithmetic coding: Encoding and decoding: example

 Now 0.538 falls within the interval of the END-OF-DATA symbol; therefore, this must be the next symbol.
 Since it is also the internal termination symbol, it means the decoding is complete.
 If the stream is not internally terminated, there needs to be some other way to indicate where the stream stops.
 Otherwise, the decoding process could continue forever, mistakenly reading more symbols from the fraction than were in fact encoded into it.

 Sources of inefficiency

 The message 0.538 in the previous example could have been encoded by the equally short fractions 0.534, 0.535, 0.536, 0.537 or 0.539.
 This suggests that the use of decimal instead of binary introduced some inefficiency.
-This is correct; the information content of a three-digit decimal is $3 \times \log_2(10) \approx 9.966$ bits; the same message could have been encoded in the binary fraction 0.10001010 (equivalent to 0.5390625 decimal) at a cost of only 8bits.
-(The final zero must be specified in the binary fraction, or else the message would be ambiguous without external information such as compressed stream size.)
+This is correct; the information content of a three-digit decimal is $3 \times \log_2(10) \approx 9.966$ bits; the same message could have been encoded in the binary fraction 0.10001001 (equivalent to 0.53515625 decimal) at a cost of only 8 bits.